 A Neighbourhood Plan helps to shape what happens in an area for years to come.
 This plan will help to shape what happens in the Parish of Saddleworth over the next twenty years.
-These policies sit alongside those in other strategic planning policies, listed in full on page 12.
+These policies sit alongside those in other strategic planning policies, listed in full on pages 12-13.

-The Neighbourhood Plan will be reviewed every five years and covers a period to 2044.
+The Neighbourhood Plan will be reviewed every five years to determine if an update is required and covers a period to 2045.